Rosa Leal de Pérez

 Rosa María Leal Flores de Pérez (b.
-9 December 1953) is a Guatemalan psychologist.
-She is married to Otto Pérez Molina, former President of Guatemala, thus making her the First Lady of the Republic of Guatemala from 14 January 2012 to 3 September 2015.
+December 9, 1953) is a Guatemalan psychologist who served as the first lady of Guatemala from 2012 to 2015, as the wife of President Otto Pérez Molina.

-She was a kindergarten teacher for a period of four years, from 1975 to 1979, is a technician in psychometrics and school orientation, and has a degree in clinical psychology from the Rafael Landívar University.
+Pérez was a kindergarten teacher for a period of four years, from 1975 to 1979, is a technician in psychometrics and school orientation, and has a degree in clinical psychology from Rafael Landívar University.
 From 1980 to 1995, Leal was Director of the National Primary Education, specializing in nursery school.

 Biography

-Rosa Leal de Pérez was born in Guatemala City, the eponymous capital city of Guatemala, on 9 December 1953.
-She would study in Guatemala City as well, enrolling at the Universidad de San Carlos de Guatemala to study for a degree in psychology.
+Rosa Leal de Pérez was born in Guatemala City, the eponymous capital of Guatemala, on 9 December 1953.
+She would also study in Guatemala City, enrolling at the Universidad de San Carlos de Guatemala to look for a degree in psychology.
 At 17, she married future President of Guatemala and General Otto Pérez Molina.
 For the decade after her husband and Roxana Baldetti founded the Guatemalan Patriotic Party, Leal worked for the party's affairs.